ElytrA8/guide/index.md

 Same as gdrive but select YouTube data api

-Where will you be calling the API from? --> select other ui eg. Windows
+Where you will be calling the API from? --> select other ui eg. Windows

-What data will you be accessing? --> select public data
+What kind of data you will be accessing? --> select public data

-Click on What credentials do I need
+Click on What credentials do you need

 It will give a api key now